wayneIBM/vpc-on-classic/errors.md

 The linked classic account is not VRF-enabled.
 A classic access VPC requires the linked classic account to be VRF-enabled.
 To enable your account for VRF, refer to [VRF on IBM Cloud](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc#vrf-conversion).

 ## cos_file_too_large
-**Message**: The file from cloud object store is greater than 100 GB.
+**Message**: The file from Cloud Object Storage is greater than 100 GB.

 The file specified is too large.
 Only files less than 100 GB are allowed.